Creating your self-care sanctuary

 For the rest, take a few extra minutes on some simple storage ideas.
 Seal baubles in sandwich bags, wind extra Christmas lights around a coat hanger and label as much as you can - your future self will thank you come next year.

 Colour: Nothing creates visual calm like commitment to one or two key colours.
-Forget blue’s melancholy connotations – soothing tones like denim drift are still going strong.
-Keep your eye on sage green, too – it’s the new grey.
+Whilst grey is still our go-to, sage green, dusky pink and pops of russety red are warm without being overwhelming.
+And forget blue’s melancholy connotations – soothing tones like denim drift are still going strong.

-Texture: Chunky knits, faux fur and velvet finishes are all hygge hits, but wood and rustic textures are key too.
-Don’t resist the urge to camp out in that cashmere jumper for the foreseeable future – it’s what the colder months were made for.
+Texture: Chunky knits, faux fur and velvet finishes are all hygge hits, but wood and rustic textures are just as important.
+Don’t resist the urge to camp out in that cashmere jumper for the foreseeable – it’s what the colder months were made for.

 Lighting: Good lighting has year-round appeal, but matters most in winter.
 Switch the overhead light off and look to the pools of light cast by table and floor lamps for warmth – layering your lighting will de-age your space in no time.